 To qualify for funding the project need to fit within the Welsh Government's priority areas for funding: Energy and Environment; Advanced Materials and Manufacturing; Creative Industries; Financial and Professional Services; Life Sciences; ICT; Food and Farming; Construction; and Tourism.

-The Technology Strategy Board is committed to increasing the number of business led, technology-based KTPs within its priority areas, and regularly initiates projects within these specified areas, making a subsequent call for applications.
-A full list of the current themed calls can be found on our submission and themed call pages.
+Innovate UK is committed to increasing the number of business led, technology-based KTPs within its priority areas, and regularly initiates projects within these specified areas, making a subsequent call for applications.
+A full list of the current competitions can be found on our submission and themed call pages.